 Government of Canada Investing in Community Action to Preserve Local Habitat and Species at Risk in Ontario

-LONDON, Ont. -- November 5, 2010 -- Joe Preston, Member of Parliament for Elgin—Middlesex—London, on behalf of the Government of Canada, today announced funding from the Habitat Stewardship Program for Species at Risk.
-In total, $292,000 in federal funding will support environmental action focusing on conservation and protection of species at risk and their habitats, helping to preserve Canada’s biodiversity.
+GUELPH, Ont. -- September 14, 2010 -- The Honourable Michael Chong, Member of Parliament for Wellington—Halton Hills, on behalf of Canada’s Environment Minister, the Honourable Jim Prentice, today announced funding from the Habitat Stewardship Program for Species at Risk.
+In total, $638,345 in federal funding will support environmental action focusing on conservation and protection of species at risk and their habitats, helping to preserve Canada’s biodiversity.

 Projects that will receive funding this year include stewardship actions to conserve habitat for plant species at risk, negotiations with landowners to develop voluntary Land Care Agreements, targeted educational outreach efforts to reduce the entanglement of species at risk in fishing gear, and the enhancement of water quality and aquatic habitat on private lands to benefit aquatic species at risk.
 They will be undertaken with many partners such as agricultural producers, private landowners, and commercial fishers.
 These projects will benefit many species at risk, including the north Atlantic right whale, steller sea lion, swift fox, and small white leek.

 The Habitat Stewardship Program for Species at Risk is administered by Environment Canada and managed cooperatively with Fisheries and Oceans Canada and the Parks Canada Agency.
-More information on the Species at Risk Act and the Habitat Stewardship Program for Species at Risk can be found on the Internet at http://www.sararegistry.gc.ca/ or http://www.ec.gc.ca/hsp-pih/default.asp?lang=En&n=59BF488F-1
+More information on the Species at Risk Act and the Habitat Stewardship Program for Species at Risk can be found on the Internet at: www.sararegistry.gc.ca or http://www.ec.gc.ca/hsp-pih/default.asp?lang=En&n=59BF488F-1.

 Government of Canada's Habitat Stewardship Program for Species at Risk

-Contributions under the Habitat Stewardship Program for Species at Risk in Ontario in 2010-2011
+Contributions Under the Habitat Stewardship Program for Species at Risk in Ontario 2010-2011

-For more information, please see the attached backgrounder or contact:
+For more information, please see attached backgrounder or contact

 - Date Modified: